NREL/cloud-tools/README.md

  ./aws-sso-tool --help
  ```

-Install the script to $PATH invoke by name without a directory path:
+Install the script to $PATH to invoke by name without a directory path:
  ```
 $ ./aws-sso-tool --install
 Installed aws-sso-tool to ~/.local/bin/aws-sso-tool